-LakeSPI scores for lake Rotoma have remained stable over the last 25 years, from 1988 - 2013.
-A minor increase in the LakeSPI Index during the recent survey resulted from lower abundance of the weed lagarosiphon at some baseline sites.
-Lagarosiphon is still the dominant invasive plant species in Lake Rotoma, growing down to a maximum depth of 6.1 m.
-Lake Rotoma was retrospectively calculated to have a high LakeSPI score in 1973, which reflected the early stage of lagarosiphon invasion and the extensive high cover charophyte meadows in this lake (Clayton 1978).
+Historical notes - Lake Rotoma was retrospectively calculated to have a high LakeSPI score in 1973, which reflected the early stage of lagarosiphon invasion and the extensive high cover charophyte meadows in this lake (Clayton 1978).
 By 1988 the Invasive Impact Index had more than doubled, and the Native Condition Index decreased, which in turn reduced the LakeSPI score for this lake.
 Since then, changes have been minor.
-As a result this lake presently has the highest Native Condition Index for any of the lakes and the lowest Invasive Impact Index which contributes to its high LakeSPI ranking.
+As a result this lake presently has the highest Native Condition Index for any of the lakes and one of the lowest Invasive Impact Indices which contributes to its high LakeSPI ranking.